popphp/pop-crypt/README.md

 and is vulnerable to dictionary attacks.

 As before, it's best to use a strong salt for better security.
-In fact, it's considered a best practice to use a strong random string as the salt, which the Md5 class generates automatically for you if you don't specify a salt.
+In fact, it's considered a best practice to use a strong random string as the salt.
+Like Bcrypt, the Md5 class will automatically generate a random salt for you if you don't specify one.

 ```php
 $md5  = new Pop\Crypt\Md5();